-In 2002, Nagoya University of Commerce & Business acquired AACSB International membership as the second educational institution in Japan.
-NUCB Business School has achieved accreditation of its undergraduate and graduate programs in 2006 and successfully maintained it to date.
+In 2002, we acquired AACSB International membership as the second educational institution in Japan.
+NUCB Business School has achieved accreditation of its graduate programs in 2006 and successfully maintained it to date.
 AACSB-accredited schools have better programs, better faculty, better students with higher overall GPAs, more international students, more employers that recruit from them, and graduates that receive better salaries.
 Click here to find out why an investment in an AACSB accredited school pays off.

 Association of MBAs: AMBA